-The Getting Started section of the Migrator for Notes to Exchange Quick-Start Guide explains how to install Migrator for Notes to Exchange.
-The subtopics below describe several configuration tasks that should be performed now, as part of the Migrator for Notes to Exchange configuration, before the first run of any Migrator for Notes to Exchange admin Wizard.
-(Some are optional and apply only in particular circumstances, as noted below.)
+The Getting Started section of the Migrator for Notes to Exchange Quick-Start Guide explains how to install the product.
+The subtopics below describe several configuration tasks that must be performed now as part of MNE configuration before the first run of any admin wizard.
+(Some are optional and apply only in particular circumstances, as noted following.)

-Consider also whether Migrator for Notes to Exchange's Self-Service Desktop Migrator (SSDM) will be used as part of your Migration Plan.
+Consider also whether the MNE Self-Service Desktop Migrator (SSDM) will be used as part of your Migration Plan.
 If so, it should also be installed and configured.

-IMPORTANT: Remember also that any antivirus software on the admin workstation must be configured to not scan the Quest program files directory or %temp% directory, or may simply be turned off prior to running any Quest admin application.
+i IMPORTANT: Remember also that any antivirus software on the admin workstation must be configured to not scan the Quest program files directory or %temp% directory, or may simply be turned off prior to running any Quest admin application.
 (Although it may be restored after the program runs.)
 Migrator for Notes to Exchange program calls will not succeed if an antivirus scan tries to "clean" an Migrator for Notes to Exchange temporary file that it misinterprets as a threat.